Premiership of Doug Ford: Northern Development and Mines

-A July 7, 2018 article in Policy Options said that newly elected Premier Ford, had said that "resource development within northern Ontario's Ring of Fire mining area [would] be a priority for his government."
+A July 7, 2018 article in Policy Options said that newly elected Premier Ford, had said that "resource development within Northern Ontario's Ring of Fire mining area [would] be a priority for his government."

 In Verner, Ontario on September 17, 2019, Premier Ford told the press that the development of the Ring of Fire development "remains a top priority for the Progressive Conservative government."
 The development project is located in the remote, mineral-rich James Bay Lowlands of Northern Ontario, in the Kenora District, approximately 400 km northeast of Thunder Bay.
 In August, Greg Rickford, who is Ontario's Minister of Energy, Northern Development and Mines (MENDM), said that the Ford government was dissolving the 2014 regional framework agreement between the nine Matawa First Nations and the province.
 By September, Rickford said that they were working with individual communities on a transportation corridor that Rickford called a "corridor to prosperity" from the Ring of Fire—Ring of Fire as a "major economic opportunity"—to transportation hubs in the south.

 However, the 2019 budget cut more than $500 million to the Ministry of Northern Development and Mines.

+First Nations relations

+In March 2021, Ford publicly accused MPP Sol Mamakwa of "jumping the line" to receive his second dose of a COVID-19 vaccine, despite being eligible to receive it.
+Mamakwa went to his riding to receive the vaccine as an attempt to prevent vaccine hesitancy amongst his constituents.
+On Thursday, March 11, 2021, Ford apologised for his remark and later said he "got a little personal" when throwing the accusation at Mamakwa.
+Mamakwa did not say that he accepted Ford's apology but stated that he appreciated the call from Ford.

+In September 2021, an Ontario judge issued an injunction on mining in Wiisinin Zaahgi'igan (an area sacred to the Ginoogaming First Nation peoples).
+The judge ruled that the Ontario government did not consult with the Ginoogaming as is their constitutional duty.

+Ford's 2024 Reducing Gridlock, Saving you Time Act removed the requirement for future Indigenous consultation for the upcoming highway 413 in a possible contravention of Ontario's Environmental Assessment Act.
+In addition, the Indigenous consultation period for the bill was only 30 days, decried by the regional chief as 'too short'.

+Many Indigenous and environmental advocacy groups opposed his government's Protecting Ontario by Unleashing Our Economy Act, or Bill 5, which gives Ford's cabinet the ability to create special economic zones and exempt companies or projects from having to comply with any provincial law, provincial regulation or municipal bylaw.
+Ford also apologized for saying that First Nations "keep coming hat in hand" for government money in June 2025.